Back The Revision Visit →

 Overview

-The audience is the information-saturated professional who needs to stay current but has stopped opening news apps because the ratio of signal to noise stopped justifying the time.
+The audience is the information-saturated professional who needs to stay current on AI and tech but has stopped opening news apps because the ratio of signal to noise stopped justifying the time.

 The brief

 The news industry optimises for attention, not comprehension.
 Headlines are written to make you click, articles are padded to fill ad slots, and the same story gets republished across twelve outlets with slightly different framings.
-Staying informed has become a full-time job most people quietly fail at.
+Staying informed has become a full-time job most people quietly fail at — and nowhere is that worse than AI, where something genuinely changes every week and the coverage lands in a dozen near-identical versions.

 Approach